Regenerative Medicine & Stem Cell Therapy

 For instance, even though there is growing and substantial evidence that certain treatments are safe and highly effective, NO CLAIMS can be made by any clinic that performs them.
 Clinics are even forbidden to share on their websites, patient testimonials who are reporting their experiences.
 Thus, though such information might be vital for those seeking treatments, and though many thousands of such testimonial videos have been created, clinics cannot provide such testimonials on their websites or literature.

 Until such time as the FDA has determined that a treatment is safe and effective, clinics are not allowed to share the results they are seeing from the treatments.
-Clinics are only allowed to share educational materials with the public by siting published research, but they are not allowed to state that stem cells are effective treatments for anything.
+Clinics are only allowed to share educational materials with the public by citing published research, but they are not allowed to state that stem cells are effective treatments for anything.

 5) Special provisions have been created to support the advancement of clinical medicine, focused on clinical studies and research.
 These include clinical studies under the auspices of an Institutional Review Board – IRB and IND – Investigational New Drug.